 - The interpretative panels must display SC250th Commission’s and SC Liberty Trail’s logos.

 - The interpretative panels should be engaging and graphically rich.

 - Grant recipients must obtain a permanent and transferable right for themselves and SC250 and its succession designee to use any images, wording, design, and layout.
 Recipients will make sure that the images can be used by recipient and/or SC250 in promotional materials in addition to the panel.
 Exceptions to this must be preapproved by SC250.

 - The interpretative panels should encourage visitation of the local “visitable” Revolutionary War sites.

-- When the interpretative panels are retired for any reason they become the sole property of the SC250th Commission, which may use it or parts thereof in any manner it sees fit.
+- When the interpretative panels are retired for any reason they become the sole property of the SC250th Commission or its succession designee, which may use it or parts thereof in any manner it sees fit.

 - The interpretative panels must be of sufficient size to convey messages and draw attention.